Shoulder Instability Treatments for Patients from Hampton, Williamsburg & Newport News, VA

 Shoulder instability is a common condition treated by the orthopaedic specialists at Tidewater Orthopaedics.
 The hallmark symptom is a general feeling of looseness and slippage (subluxation) of the shoulder during movements that involve raising the hand above the head, such as throwing a ball.
 Patients from Hampton, Newport News, Williamsburg, Virginia, and elsewhere on the Peninsula often ask what causes chronic instability, and when it is appropriate to seek medical attention for shoulder pain.

-As explained by Dr. Loel Payne and Dr. Nicholas Sablan – two fellowship-trained orthopaedic surgeons who specialize in shoulder treatment at Tidewater Orthopaedics in Hampton Roads – shoulder instability can often follow a significant trauma that causes the shoulder to dislocate.
+As explained by Dr. Loel Payne and Dr. Nicholas Sablan – two fellowship-trained orthopaedic surgeons who specialize in shoulder treatment at Tidewater Orthopaedics in Hampton Roads (American Academy of Orthopaedic Surgeons) – shoulder instability can often follow a significant trauma that causes the shoulder to dislocate.
 While the process of manually placing the displaced bone back into the socket (reducing the shoulder) can return the joint to normal function, it can also render it inherently unstable if the surrounding cartilage or ligaments are overly stretched.

 On the other hand, shoulder instability can sometimes arise without a prior dislocation.
 For instance, the cumulative effects of repetitive motions can gradually wear down the shoulder joint and lead to instability.
 Regardless of the cause, instability can cause frequent dislocation, a very painful condition that usually requires emergency care.